-What is the AWS Key Management Service?
+What is AWS Key Management Service?

-The AWS Key Management Service (AWS KMS) is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+AWS Key Management Service (AWS KMS) is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
 AWS KMS is integrated with other AWS services including Amazon Elastic Block Store (Amazon EBS), Amazon Simple Storage Service (Amazon S3), Amazon Redshift, Amazon Elastic Transcoder, Amazon WorkMail, Amazon Relational Database Service (Amazon RDS), and others to make it simple to encrypt your data with encryption keys that you manage.
 AWS KMS is also integrated with AWS CloudTrail to provide you with key usage logs to help meet your auditing, regulatory and compliance needs.

-AWS KMS lets you create keys that can never be exported from the service and which can be used to encrypt and decrypt data based on policies you define.
+AWS KMS lets you create master keys that can never be exported from the service and which can be used to encrypt and decrypt data based on policies you define.

-Create, describe, and list keys
+Create, describe, and list master keys

-Enable and disable keys
+Enable and disable master keys

-Set and retrieve key usage policies
+Set and retrieve master key usage policies (access control)

 Encrypt, decrypt, and re-encrypt data